Kreyu/data-table-bundle/docs/reference/columns/creating_column_type_extension.md

     }
 }
 ```

 The only method you must implement is `getExtendedTypes()`, which is used to configure which field types you want to modify.

-Depending on your use case, you may need to override some of the following methods:

-- `buildView()`
-- `configureOptions()`

-For more information on what those methods do, see the [custom column field type]() article.

 ## Registering the extension as a service